TylerSw1ft/Helpful-computer-wiki/Recommended-Software.md

 * [LineageOS](https://lineageos.org/)
 * Samsung One UI

-## Microsoft Windows Semi-Annual Channel (Pro and Home work well enough, but the following SKUs have better feature parity with FreeBSD, Linux distributions, UNIX, and Unix)
+## Microsoft Windows Semi-Annual Channel

+Pro and Home work well enough, but the following SKUs have better feature parity with the other non-mobile OSes listed here.

 * Enterprise (Desktop, Server)
 * Pro for Workstations (Workstation, Server)